Terwilliger69105/leafpile.info/_pages/ccreation/stats.md

 ---
-title: Stats
+title: Step 3 - Stats
 permalink: /ccreation/stats
 parent: Character Creation
 nav-order: 4
 ---

+## Step 3 - Stats

+With the big parts out of the way, the things which probably determine how you want to play, let's roll the first set of dice.

+---

-In case you don't remember, or don't feel like referencing the core rulebook, the nine major stats are:
+In case you didn't read, don't remember, or don't feel like referencing the core rulebook, the nine major stats are:

 * INT (Intelligence)
 * REF (Reflexes)